 More East-West.
 Asian countries are becoming ever more formidable.
 For example, no longer content to be just experts in manufacturing products designed elsewhere, Asian universities are now focusing on creating innovators.
 Our world is ever more tech-centric and countries like China, India, and Japan have long prioritized STEM professions.
 So the U.S. will increasingly conclude it can’t often-enough beat ‘em so it might as well join ‘em” in partnerships of various sorts.

 Self-teaching computers.
-The terms vary: machine learning, artificial intelligence, deep learning, but the concept is the same: The next generation of software and robots will learn from their mistakes, getting ever smarter.
+The terms vary: machine learning, active artificial intelligence, deep learning, but the concept is the same: The next generation of software and robots will learn from their mistakes, getting ever smarter.
 That’s less likely to create robots that take over than to make our lives easier—from better-automated tax-returns to efficient home energy and security systems.

 On the downside, self-teaching computers will accelerate the elimination of not only routine jobs but those requiring some judgment.